Fighting COVID-19 together Global immunisation campaign offers a way out of the crisis

-But everyone has the right to protection through immunisation against a potentially fatal infectious disease.
+Every person has the right to be immunised against a potentially fatal infectious disease.
 Supporting poorer countries in realising this right is not only a precept of international solidarity but also in our own interests.
-It helps no one if the populations of only a few countries are fully immunised.
-That would mean that the virus could come back again at any time from other countries where that is not the case – and it could even come back as a mutant variant against which the available vaccines do not work.
+It is no good if the entire populations of only a few countries are vaccinated.
+That would mean that the virus could come back again at any time from other countries – and it could even come back in the form of variants that are resistant to the available vaccines.

-We will either beat the pandemic worldwide or not at all
+We will either beat COVID-19 worldwide or not at all

-In view of the more than four million deaths so far and the massive economic damage caused by the pandemic, it would be both irresponsible and ill-advised to let a global immunisation campaign fail because of lack of funding.
+In view of the several million deaths so far and the massive economic damage caused by the pandemic, it would be both irresponsible and ill-advised to let a global immunisation campaign fail because of lack of funding.

 Backgroundinformation on COVAX

-COVAX is the abbreviation of “COVID-19 Global Vaccine Access” initiative, which is seeking to ensure that all countries have fair and equal access to COVID-19 vaccines.
+COVAX is the abbreviation of “COVID-19 Global Vaccine Access”, an initiative that seeks to ensure that all countries have fair and equitable access to COVID-19 vaccines.

-As part of this effort, COVAX is also supporting research into, and the development and production of a wide range of COVID-19 vaccine candidates.
-The COVAX initiative is being coordinated by the immunisation alliance Gavi, the World Health Organization (WHO) and the research alliance CEPI (Coalition for Epidemic Preparedness).
-The COVAX Facility vaccine platform is part of the COVAX Initiative and is administered by the immunisation alliance Gavi.
+As part of this effort, COVAX is also supporting research into, and the development and production of, a wide range of COVID-19 vaccine candidates.
+The COVAX initiative is being coordinated by Gavi, the Vaccine Alliance, the World Health Organization (WHO) and the research alliance CEPI (Coalition for Epidemic Preparedness Innovations).
+The COVAX Facility vaccine platform is part of the COVAX Initiative and is administered by Gavi, in partnership with UNICEF.